Dog Daycare & Boarding Requirements

 To learn more about Kennel Cough symptoms and prevention, visit the following resources by PetMD and Whole Dog Journal.

 We understand that some studies show that waiting to alter a dog until they are older is beneficial to their growth and development.
-However, when dogs are in a social setting, there are many risks involved with their interactions.
+However, there are many risks involved in social settings and interactions.
 This requirement is to prevent unwanted breeding as well as reduce any aggressive behavior that could result from excessive hormones.

 We require a temperament test for every dog in order for them to stay at our facility.
 This is a FREE* day of daycare for you in order for us to determine if a daycare environment is beneficial for your dog.
 We assess their behavior towards other dogs and humans, specifically looking for aggression or fear that could lead to the injury of any dog in the facility.